open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 }
 ```

 These types are meant to represent the entities as they are within the system been observed and they contain information that would be quite meaningful to be added to the traces as part of the `Resource` definition.
-You will some helper functions to generate the instances of those types.
+You will add some helper functions to generate the instances of those types.

 Here is what the `model.go` file will look with the helper functions: